 What is it?

-The Honors Program is open to all majors and centers around an original piece of research and writing undertaken with the guidance of a thesis advisor.
-The program has a 6-credit workload, involves a seminar, one-on-one consultations with a faculty member, and a ~50 page thesis.
+The Honors Program is open to all majors with a GPA of 3.5 in History, and centers around an original piece of research and writing undertaken with the guidance of a thesis advisor.
+The program has a 6-credit workload, involves a seminar, one-on-one consultations with a faculty member, and a 50-60 page thesis.

 Eligible seniors have the opportunity to write a 12-credit thesis (counting as four upper-division electives) as a Scholar of the College.
 The Scholar of the College program follows the same timeline, but the thesis requirements are more extensive and the thesis involves a more ambitious project.